BofA Securities lifts American Electric Power Company Inc. [AEP] price estimate. Who else is bullish?

 Newsweek partnered with Statista to evaluate more than 2,000 U.S.-based public companies on key corporate responsibility indicators including: emissions, environmental engagement, leadership diversity, philanthropy and engagement, disclosure and transparency, and economic performance, among other factors.
 Statista also conducted a survey of more than 11,000 people asking for their perception of the companies’ ESG practices.

-The stocks have a year to date performance of 0.30 percent and weekly performance of 2.72 percent.
-The stock has been moved at -1.46 percent over the last six months.
-The stock has performed 0.58 percent around the most recent 30 days and changed -5.98 percent over the most recent 3-months.
+Over the last 12 months, AEP stock rose by 3.49%.
+The one-year American Electric Power Company Inc. stock forecast points to a potential upside of 9.23.
+The average equity rating for AEP stock is currently 2.20, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 2.71M shares, AEP reached to a volume of 2430753 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $43.69 billion, with 501.23 million shares outstanding and 499.75 million shares in the current float.
+Compared to the average trading volume of 2.75M shares, AEP stock reached a trading volume of 3846255 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 BofA Securities have made an estimate for American Electric Power Company Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on July 26, 2021.
 While these analysts kept the previous recommendation, Edward Jones raised their target price to Buy.
 The new note on the price target was released on March 11, 2021, representing the official price target for American Electric Power Company Inc. stock.
 Previously, the target price had yet another raise to $93, while Guggenheim analysts kept a Buy rating on AEP stock.
 On January 15, 2021, analysts decreased their price target for AEP shares from 90 to 83.

-American Electric Power Company Inc. [AEP] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.72.
-With this latest performance, AEP shares gained by 0.58% in over the last four-week period, additionally sinking by -1.46% over the last 6 months – not to mention a drop of -0.10% in the past year of trading.
+American Electric Power Company Inc. [AEP] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.82.
+With this latest performance, AEP shares gained by 5.25% in over the last four-week period, additionally plugging by 3.37% over the last 6 months – not to mention a rise of 3.49% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and American Electric Power Company Inc. [AEP] shares currently have an operating margin of +20.00 and a Gross Margin at +28.68.
 American Electric Power Company Inc.’s Net Margin is presently recorded at +14.76.